uber/cadence/docs/design/2290-cadence-ndc.md

 ## Abstract

-Cadence Cross DC is a feature which asynchronously replicates workflows from active data center to other passive data centers, for reconstruction.
+Cadence Cross DC is a feature which asynchronously replicates workflows from active data center to other passive data centers, for backup & state reconstruction.
 When necessary, customer can failover to any of the data centers which have the backup for high availability.

 Cadence Cross DC is an AP (in terms of CAP).